st3faniaalt1ni/TAXII2.0_API/README.md

-# Taxii_api
+# TAXII2.0_API

-We use medallion which is a prototype TAXII server implementation.
-As medallion is a prototype TAXII server implementation, the schema design for a Mongo DB is relatively straightforward.
-Its main purpose is for use in testing scenarios of STIX 2.0.It has been developed in conjunction with cti-taxii-client but should be compatible with any TAXII client which makes HTTP requests as defined in TAXII 2.0 specification.
+We use medallion which is a prototype TAXII server implementation.TAXII 2.0 Server implemented in Flask with MongoDB backend.Its main purpose is for use in testing scenarios of STIX 2.0.It has been developed in conjunction with cti-taxii-client but should be compatible with any TAXII client which makes HTTP requests as defined in TAXII 2.0 specification.

 # Installation Instructions and Usage